v2psv/Submodular_Crowd/README.md

 ![image](./images/dataset_samples.png)

 ## About this project
-This Project is finised during my M.S. procedure, advised by Prof. Zhang.
+This Project was finised during my M.S. procedure, advised by Prof. Zhang.
 The paper has been accepted by IEEE Transactions on Intelligent Transportation Systems, 2018.

 ## About the code